 Physics MPhys, Durham University 2005 - 2009

 I completed my materials science doctorate at Oxford University in 2013, for the thesis Synthesis and Characterisation of Large Area Graphene, with Prof Jamie Warner (now at Univ Austin, Texas).
 Synthesising graphene by chemical vapour deposition (CVD) is regarded as the most promising route to industrial scale graphene suitable for high-end electronic applications.
 During my PhD I developed one of the first atmospheric pressure CVD systems for graphene.
 I worked extensively on the atomic resolution characterisation of defects in graphene and other 2D materials, using these 2D crystals as ideal model systems to better understand how defects behave at single atom levels.

 I continued as a post-doctoral researcher at Oxford, co-funded by an international collaboration with the Korea Institute of Energy Research (KIER), researching nanomaterials for energy storage and catalysis through atomic resolution transmission electron microscopy (TEM).
 In tandem with this I established Oxford’s first in-situ electronic device TEM capability, building on work I had completed on in-situ heating studies of graphene sub-nanometre pores and dislocations.
 I used this to understand dielectric breakdown and other electric field effects in suspended 2D nanomaterial electronic devices.

-In 2017 I had a post-doctoral position at Pacific Northwest National Lab in the USA, where I gained my first experience on working with an in-situ liquid-cell TEM of and dynamic TEM (DTEM) in Prof Nigel Browning’s group.
+In 2017 I worked as a post-doc at the Pacific Northwest National Lab in the USA, where I gained my first experience on working with an in-situ liquid-cell TEM and dynamic TEM (DTEM) in Prof Nigel Browning’s group.
 During my time in PNNL I developed a scheme for affixing nanoparticles to the windows of the liquid-cell, granting a degree of sample control to this tricky technique.
 While in the USA I secured a Royal Society University Research Fellowship, conferring the funding and seniority to start a group, which I started in Oxford at the beginning of 2018 and relocated to Warwick in 2021, where I am currently an assistant professor.